RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 * $name, ${name} - stream name
 * $app, ${app} - application name

-The following ffmpeg call transcodes flash stream (H263/Nellymoser) to HLS-ready stream (H264/AAC).
+The following ffmpeg call transcodes incoming stream to HLS-ready stream (H264/AAC).
 FFmpeg should be compiled with libx264 & libfaac support for this example to work.